The Best 17 foods for people living with diabetes

 8-Full-fat dairy products:

-Dairy products like whole milk, cream, and cheese are high in saturated fats, which can increase inflammation and insulin resistance.
-Choose low-fat or non-fat dairy options instead.
+Dairy products, like whole milk and cheese, are high in saturated fats, which can increase inflammation and insulin resistance.
+Choose low fat or non-fat dairy options instead.

-While fruit is generally healthy food, dried fruits and fruit snacks can be high in added sugar and carbs.
+While fruit is healthy food, dried fruits and fruit snacks can be high in added sugar and carbs.
 Stick to fresh, whole fruits instead.
-Additionally, Avoid canned fruits in syrup as well due to their high sugar content.
+Additionally, avoid canned fruits in syrup as well because of their high sugar content.

 10- Sweetened yoghurt: